motus-engineering/zephyr-app/README.md

 * VSCode will restart and build the devcontainer.
 Once complete, your development environment is setup and ready to use.

 ## Configuring and Building the Firmware
-The following steps are to compile the zephyr-app firmware application within the docker container specified in the devcontainer.json file.
+The following steps are to compile the `zephyr-app` firmware application within the docker container specified in the devcontainer.json file.

 In a VSCode container bash terminal, run the following from the root of the repo:
 * `west update`
 * `west build -d build -b nucleo_l476rg app`

-From the above, West remembers the most recent application directory and board (-b) selection.
+Note: west remembers the most recent application directory and board (-b) selection.
 For incremental builds on the same application/board, use `west build`

 ## Debugging
 In order to debug using a USB debugger the USBIPD package will be used.
 This package creates a bridge from the Windows host to the WSL environment.